 Temple University’s College of Public Health is leading a new movement to reimagine the future of public health.
 Through transdisciplinary research and interprofessional education, our students, staff, and faculty embrace public health as a catalyst for individual and community change in pursuit of the common good.
 The College seeks a creative and visionary Chair for its Department of Kinesiology.
-The Chair will build upon the Department’s current strengths and guide its growth as a leading department.
+The Chair will build upon the Department’s strengths and guide its growth.

 The Department of Kinesiology is currently home to a diverse body of students in undergraduate and graduate programs that include kinesiology, exercise and sports science, and neuromotor science.
 As part of the College’s emphasis on interdisciplinary education, the Departments of Kinesiology and Physical Therapy collaborate on a joint MS and PhD in Neuromotor Science.
 Athletic training programs and an undergraduate health professions major are currently housed in the department, but will be realigned in the coming year to a new configuration of rehabilitation science professions while maintaining strong ties with Kinesiology.

 In addition to opportunities across the College, Kinesiology faculty have the opportunity to collaborate with research and clinical colleagues across Temple University, including the Lewis Katz School of Medicine, Temple University Hospital, Shriners Hospitals for Children, and the College of Engineering.
 Current research in the Department is focused on traumatic brain injury, cardiovascular genomics, and neuromotor control.
 There is strong interest in developing new areas of research concentration within an overarching framework of Public Health to effectively manage disease and metabolic conditions, to include obesity, through physical activity and exercise.